 The cute little town has a very relaxed vibe and is gorgeously laid out on a steep hillside at the foot of the Taurus mountains.

-We spent a couple of days at the Fidanka Hotel which is a 15 minute walk from the center of Kalkan (hotel review coming soon!) and most days were spent strolling into the center to wander round the pretty streets, popping into the boutique shops and grabbing bites to eat in one of the many restaurants along the way.
+We spent a couple of days at a hotel that was a 15 minute walk from the center of Kalkan and most days were spent strolling into the center to wander round the pretty streets, popping into the boutique shops and grabbing bites to eat in one of the many restaurants along the way.
 Being British myself I felt right at home in Kalkan as the majority of tourists are from Britain so lots of the bars/restaurants are aimed at us!

 Kalkan is an old fishing town full of cute shops and bougainvillea lined streets.
 Until the early 1920s, the majority of its inhabitants were Greeks.
 They left in 1923 because of the Exchange of populations between Greece and Turkey after the Greco-Turkish War but abandoned Greek houses can still be seen in Kalkan.